Russell Wilson Player Prop Bets for NFL Week 17 | Seattle vs. Detroit 1/2/2022

 Season Stats

-- Wilson has 2,639 passing yards (175.9 ypg), completing 64.9% of his passes and collecting 18 touchdown passes and five interceptions this season.
+- Wilson has thrown for 2,639 yards (175.9 ypg), completing 64.9% of his passes and collecting 18 touchdown passes and five interceptions this season.

 - He also has 154 rushing yards on 33 carries with one touchdown, averaging 10.3 yards per game.